twocentsmusic/PSYC341OER/_pages/memory/memorybiases.md

 <figure style="float:left;margin-right:10px;margin-top:7px;width:50%">
     <img src="https://UMDOER.github.io/PSYC341OER/images/memb4.jpg">
     <figcaption>For most of our experiences schematas are a benefit and help with information overload.
 However, they may make it difficult or impossible to recall certain details of a situation later.
 Do you recall the library as it actually was or the library as approximated by your library schemata?
-[Dan Kleinman, https://goo.gl/07xyDD, CC BY 2.0, https://goo.gl/BRvSA7]</figcaption>
+[2]</figcaption>
 </figure>

 Some small memory errors are commonplace, and you have no doubt experienced many of them.
 You set down your keys without paying attention, and then cannot find them later when you go to look for them.
 You try to come up with a person’s name but cannot find it, even though you have the sense that it is right at the tip of your tongue (psychologists actually call this the *tip-of-the-tongue effect*, or *TOT*) (Brown, 1991).